Here’s a Halloween story about two brothers

-“Those sound like good plans for both of you,” their dad said.
+“Those sound like good plans for each of you,” their dad said.

 “You know, Mom,” Brayden said, “it means Conner and I aren’t going to be here to give out candy to trick-or-treaters.
 You and dad will have to handle that job.
 Just avoid opening the door to any creepy clowns.
-Or even better, leave the porch light turned off and you can avoid both clowns and candy.”
+Or even better, leave the porch light turned off, and you can avoid both creepy clowns and candy.”

 A big Thank You to Cole Parker for editing